+Series A Series

-Series A Common Stock Preferred Stock - Series L Preferred Stock
+Common Stock Preferred Stock Preferred Stock

+No. of Percent No. of Percent No. of Percent

-Name and Address of Beneficial Owner(1) No. of Shares Percent of Class No. of Shares Percent of Class No. of Shares Percent of Class
+Name and Address of Beneficial Owner(1) Shares of Class Shares of Class Shares of Class

 Urban Partners II, LLC

 c/o CIM Group

 4700 Wilshire Boulevard

 Los Angeles, California 90010 41,627,739 95.07%

-Richard Ressler(1) 42,012,342(2) 95.95% - -
+Richard Ressler(1) 42,012,342(2) 95.95%

 Avi Shemesh(1) 41,997,296(2) 95.92%

 Shaul Kuba(1) 41,997,296(2) 95.92%

-The business address of Messrs.
-Ressler, Shemesh and Kuba, for the purposes hereof, is c/o CIM Group, 4700 Wilshire Boulevard, Los Angeles, California 90010.

-(2) CIM Group, LLC is the sole manager of CIM Urban Partners GP, LLC, which is the sole managing member of Urban Partners II, LLC, which has the power to vote and dispose of these shares.
+- (1) The business address of Messrs.
+Ressler, Shemesh and Kuba, for the purposes hereof, is c/o CIM Group, 4700 Wilshire Boulevard, Los Angeles, California 90010. - (2) CIM Group, LLC is the sole manager of CIM Urban Partners GP, LLC, which is the sole managing member of Urban Partners II, LLC, which has the power to vote and dispose of these shares.
 Shaul Kuba, Richard Ressler and Avi Shemesh may be deemed to beneficially own these shares by virtue of their positions with CIM Group, LLC.
 Messrs.
 Ressler, Shemesh and Kuba may also be deemed to beneficially own 353,944 shares owned by CIM Service Provider, LLC of which CIM Group, LLC is the sole managing member.
 Messrs.
 Ressler, Shemesh and Kuba have shared voting and investment power over all of these shares.
 Each of Messrs.
 Ressler, Shemesh and Kuba disclaims beneficial ownership of all of these shares except to the extent of his pecuniary interest therein.